-The recent Financial Service Network (FSN) survey on Planning, Budgeting and Forecasting (PBF) showed two key characteristics for those organisations that produced the most insightful finance forecasts.
+The recent Financial Service Network (FSN) survey on Planning, Budgeting, and Forecasting (PBF) showed two key characteristics for those organizations that produced the most insightful financial forecasts.
 First, was the ability to leverage non-financial data.
 Second, was the application of advanced analytics.
-We will look at how the most successful organisations expand their vision beyond the narrow financial view of the future to produce more valuable foresight in their PBF processes.
+We will look at how the most successful organizations expand their vision beyond the narrow financial view of the future to produce more valuable foresight in their PBF processes.

 Finance: The Home of Truth

-With new technology at their fingertips and an increasingly scientific approach, other functions in the business have begun to answer their own questions, collecting and analysing their own data.
+With new technology at their fingertips and an increasingly scientific approach, other functions in the business have begun to answer their questions, collecting and analyzing their data.
 The numbers in marketing may still be a little hazier than in finance but marketing has begun to offer insight into things that finance cannot, or has not.
-Market trends and consumer behaviour tell leaders not just about what is but what might be.
+Market trends and consumer behavior tell leaders not just about what is but what might be.
 This forward-looking insight has often contrasted with finance’s view of the future.

 The Past, Give or Take